-GDPR stipulates that Exams Appeal is personal/sensitive data.
+GDPR stipulates that Exams is personal/sensitive data.
 Our school provides Data Subjects (individuals to whom "personal data" relate) with a right to data held about themselves, including those obtained by means of this report.
-Requests for Data Subject Access should be made to either: Data Protection officer Katie Harris (kharris@ batchwood.herts.sch.uk) or Head Teacher Mr Kemp (head@batchwood.herts.sch.uk)
+Requests for Data Subject Access should be made to our data protection officer Katie Harris (gdprkharris@gmail.com) or the Head Teacher Mr Whitaker (head@batchwood.herts.sch.uk).